Nikitsatsiki/data-ber-10-19/module-2_projects/tableau-project/your-code/README.md

 - [Links](#links)

 ## Project Description
 I chose to review earthquakes in Greece over more than 100 years.
-I therefor considered their strength (Magnitude on Richter scale), and the number of their occurences over all the time.
+I therefore considered their strength (Magnitude on Richter scale), and the number of their occurences over all the time.
 I examined, how it is distributed.

 ## Questions & Hypotheses
 Can a pattern for occurences of earthquakes be found? <br/>